GlobalFishingWatch/GFW_technical_documentation/VIIRS-boat-detections.md

 The VIIRS contains a lot of false detection around the South America, which is caused by the South Atlantic Anomaly (SAA).
 The SAA is an area where the Earth's inner Van Allen radiation belt is at its lowest altitude, allowing more energetic particles from space to penetrate.
 When such particle hit the sensors on board of the satellite, it creates a false signal which might cause the VBD algorithm to recognize it as a boat detection.

-To avoid false positives due to the South Atlantic Anomaly, we developped a [VIIRS noise filter](viirs/VIIRS-noise-filter).
+To avoid false positives due to the South Atlantic Anomaly, we developped a [VIIRS noise filter]( VIIRS-noise-filter).

 To avoid false positives, vessel detections in this area are omitted from `pipe_viirs_production_vYYYYMMDD.raw_vbd_redacted`.

+### Overlapping detection

+VIIRS satelite may scan the same area twice a night, thus VIIRS may double count the same vessel.
+To avoid double counting, you can select single scan for each 0.1 degree grid for a night.
+[See example query](Excluding-overlapping-detection-of-VIIRS).

 ## Example queries

-these should be links to queries on the github.

-- VIIRS noise filter: eliminate VIIRS noise especially the South Atlantic Anomaly.
+- [VIIRS noise filter](VIIRS-noise-filter): eliminate VIIRS noise especially the South Atlantic Anomaly.
-- Eliminate overlapping detections
+- [Excluding overlapping detection of VIIRS](Excluding-overlapping-detection-of-VIIRS): eliminate possible double counting
+- Get VIIRS detection in the squid fishing area
 - Join with VIIRS footprint
 - Join with VIIRS-AIS matching